The Application and Resume

 - 5 points will be added to a veteran’s examination score in a 100-point rating scale, 10 points to a disabled veteran’s score; or

 - If the rating scale totals other than 100 points, 5 percent of the scale’s total points should be added to a veteran’s score and 10 percent to a disabled veteran’s score.

-Refer to the Veterans Preference Chapter of the Recruitment and Selection for more information.
+Refer to the Veterans Preference section for more information.

 As referred to in NDCC 37-19.1, a listing of all qualified applicants in rank order according to their screening score is called the "registry."
 A "certificate of eligibles" is the list of qualified applicants starting from the top of the registry and ending with the number of names pre-determined by the appointing authority to be considered for final selection, typically after being interviewed.
 These are the applicants that can then be considered for final selection.

 The points arrived at in the application/resume screening process are used only to determine who is interviewed and considered for final selection.
 They should not be carried over to the final interview rating process.